fortuvp/seer-bot/README.md

 # Seer Bot

 Telegram watcher for the Gnosis Chain Seer registry (`0x5aAF9E23A11440F8C1Ad6D2E2e5109C7e52CC672`).
-The script polls confirmed blocks, decodes contract events, and posts curated HTML notifications to Telegram with links back to Seer and Curate.
+It polls confirmed blocks, decodes events, and pushes HTML alerts to Telegram with Seer/Curate deep links and the on-chain market name.

 ## Features
-- Monitors the Light Generalized TCR registry on Gnosis via JSON-RPC.
+- Monitors the Light Generalized TCR registry on Gnosis via JSON-RPC and listens for `NewItem`, `RequestSubmitted`, and `Dispute`.
+- For submissions, fetches the `_data` IPFS JSON, extracts the market contract address, calls `marketName()`, and builds Seer + Curate links.
+- For disputes, maps the dispute to the original `itemID` (via tx/evidence group), optionally resolves the market address through a subgraph, fetches `marketName()`, and posts a “challenged” alert with Curate (and Seer when address is known).
 - Waits for configurable confirmations and resumes from the last processed block stored in `state.json`.
-- Deduplicates multi-event transactions so each item submission triggers exactly one Telegram message.
+- Deduplicates per transaction so each submission triggers one notification; handles Telegram chat migrations automatically.
-- Auto-detects Telegram group → supergroup migrations and reuses the new chat id without manual intervention.
 - Emits rich logging with checksummed addresses for easy cross-referencing in explorers.

 ## Requirements